nilearn/nilearn/doc/decoding/decoding_intro.rst

    associated to trial.

    For simplicity, we will work on the raw time-series of the data.
-   However, **it is strongly recommended that you fit a first level to include an hemodynamic response function (HRF) model and isolate the responses from various confounds**.
+   However, **it is strongly recommended that you fit a first-level model to include an hemodynamic response function (HRF) model and isolate the responses from various confounds**.